Extracts the geometry of a feature according to the setting of the geometry encoding parameter.

-You can chose the length in characters of the resulting geohash; this also shows the approximate precision.
+You can choose the length in characters of the resulting geohash; this also shows the approximate precision.
 Please note that the precision of a geohash is limited by the precision of the source geometry.

 For XML output formats (except FME XML), this parameter controls whether or not the output contains XML namespace declarations.
 All well-formed XML output must contain namespace declarations.
 However, if you are manually inserting the transformer output into a larger XML document, you may want to omit the namespace declarations.